 About: Jonathan Bluestein’s Research of Martial Arts is a book about the true essence of martial arts.
 It includes neither instruction on deadly killing techniques, nor mystical tales of so called super-human masters.
 Rather, it is a vast compilation of seriously thought-out observations made on the subject by the author, as well as many other martial artists and scientists, with a slight touch of history and humour.

 About: The name ‘Samurai’ is synonymous with the ultimate warrior.
 With their elaborate armour, fierce swordsmanship and code of honour, the samurai have become iconic figures whose influence can still be felt today .
 From Kurosawa’s epic Seven Samurai to the figure of Darth Vader in Star Wars, to Manga comics and video games, the figure of the fighting samurai still inspires us today.
-In John Man’s new book we discover the truth behind the legend.

 About: Compiled from Bruce Lee’s notes and essays and originally published in 1975, this iconic volume is one of the seminal martial arts guides of its time.
 The science and philosophy behind the fighting system Lee pioneered himself–jeet kune do–is explained in detail, depicted through hundreds of Lee’s own illustrations.
 With the collaboration of Lee’s daughter, Shannon, and Bruce Lee Enterprises, this new edition is expanded, updated, and remastered, covering topics such as Zen and enlightenment, kicking, striking, grappling, and footwork.
 Featuring an introduction by Linda Lee, this is essential reading for any practitioner, offering a brief glimpse into the mind of one of the world’s greatest martial artists.